99-NinetyNine/all_social_media_handler/README.md

 Challenges might be, not all social media could provide API and complex user interaction might be needed.

-Anyways, I could not resist Myself automating this minor things, and I felt demotivated after sharing idea to my friends, so this project is not "active".
+Anyways, I could not resist Myself automating these minor things, and I felt demotivated after I got "not to collaorative" response from my friends, so this project is not "active".

 Haha, But i know this is GEM.